Updated November 21, 2024

 The clones.
 A lot of times we order items at a trade show because we think they are so cool.
 What we may not realize, unless we have photographed every item in our store and categorized it accordingly, is that we already have something similar.

 The orphans.
-It’s great to have a must-have toy, accessory or tool – until you sell all but the last one.
-Before re-ordering, critically look and see if the market has moved on.
+It’s great to have a must-have toy, accessory, or tool – until you sell all but the last one.
+Before re-ordering, critically look to see if the market has moved on.
 Then slash the price of the last one – even if you sold a ton of them at full price.

 The misfits.
-Got a demo product or one that was opened but a piece was missing?
-Sure, you could go and order the part so you can sell it whole, or you could put it on your sale table with a sign that says missing a part.
+Do you have a demo product or one that was opened, but a piece was missing?
+Sure, you could go and order the part so you can sell it whole, or you could put it on your sale table with a sign that says "missing a part."
 You could even be generous and print out how to get the missing part from the manufacturer.

 The dogs.
-Sitting on complete lines that you ordered in the wrong color?
-Competitor blew them out at a low price?
+Are you sitting on complete lines that you ordered in the wrong color?
+Competitors blew them out at a low price?
 Who cares?
 Now’s the time to make them sound like gold and strike their price.
 If you have to, clean up the boxes, polish the chrome or do whatever it takes to make them look new again.
 Put up a sign that says, Special Purchase 60% off, and move them out.

-Help out a vendor and see if they have something you could offer at a really low, doorbuster price.
+Help out a vendor and see if they have something you could offer at a meager, doorbuster price.
 We’re not talking a container load, but enough to help you round out your other items.

-Now go through your pile of reorders and critically edit if you should bring them back in.
-We’ve all had that experience of going back to the well too often and discovering you carried an item at the peak of its popularity only to have a reorder burden you with dead weight.
+Now go through your reorder pile and critically edit if you should bring them back in.
+We’ve all had that experience of going back to the well too often and discovering you carried an item at the peak of its popularity, only to have a reorder burden you with dead weight.
 So be picky.

 Once you’ve cleared out all of that merchandise, don’t fill it up again with more stuff!